lodeguns/StaSiS-Net/README.md

 ### Supplementary Materials
-This repository contains a part of the Supplementary Material related to the paper: StaSiS-Net: a stacked and siamese stereo network for depth estimation in modern 3D laparoscopy - Bardozzo F., Collins T., Hostettler A., Forgione A. and Tagliaferri R.
+This repository contains a part of the Supplementary Material related to the paper: StaSiS-Net: a stacked and siamese stereo network for depth estimation in modern 3D laparoscopy - Bardozzo F., Collins T., Hostettler A., Forgione A. and Tagliaferri R. DOI https://doi.org/10.1016/j.media.2022.102380

 For more information, refer to the paper and its PDF supplement.
 However, additional samples and examples from our simulated dataset of internal surfaces are linked [here](https://drive.google.com/drive/folders/12Q3qrlFGaBd6R2wcISjx-XgN9t5WwXfe).
 Further, it is provided the 3D model with camera intrinsics used for simulation.